PegasusSimulator/PegasusSimulator/README.md

 **Pegasus Simulator** is a framework built on top of [NVIDIA Omniverse](https://docs.omniverse.nvidia.com/) and [Isaac Sim](https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/overview.html).
 It is designed to provide an easy, yet powerfull way of simulating the dynamics of multirotors vehicles.
 It provides a simulation interface for [PX4](https://px4.io/) integration as well as custom python control interface.
-At the moment, only multirotor vehicles are supported, with support for other vehicle topologies planed for future versions.
+At the moment, only multirotor vehicles are supported, with support for other vehicle topologies planned for future versions.

 <p align = "center">
 <a href="https://youtu.be/_11OCFwf_GE" target="_blank"><img src="docs/_static/pegasus_cover.png" alt="Pegasus Simulator image" height="300"/></a>